-- D. Once the sexual predator notification has been transmitted to TEC, the principal is responsible for handling the sexual predator notification in the following manner: - 1.
-The TEC is responsible for reading his/her electronic mail every day and ensuring that required action briefings are immediately acted upon. - 2.
-Upon receipt of the sexual predator notification, the principal will print a copy of the briefing attachment containing specific registered sexual predators. - 3.
-Subsequent to printing the sexual predator notification, the principal of TEC shall copy and distribute the sexual predator notification along with the letter.
-The TEC principal is responsible for notifying all parent(s)/guardian(s), faculty, staff, and the school resource officer, via a sealed package.
-The principal at TEC is also responsible for notifying students and faculty.
+- D. Once the sexual predator notification has been transmitted to TEC, the Director is responsible for handling the sexual predator notification in the following manner: - 1.
+The TEC Director is responsible for reading his/her electronic mail every day and ensuring that required action briefings are immediately acted upon. - 2.
+Upon receipt of the sexual predator notification, the Director will print a copy of the briefing attachment containing specific registered sexual predators. - 3.
+The Director at TEC is responsible for notifying students and faculty.
 Adult students do not have to receive a sealed package. - 4.
 All sexual predator notifications transmitted via electronic mail through a School Operations required action briefing are not to be forwarded or distributed by any other method or persons, other than the procedures established in this guideline. - 5.
 TEC maintains all information sent by School Operations regarding sexual predator notifications in an updated binder secured in the main office.
 Any students seeking information on a registered sexual predator shall be given access to this binder.